xcono/views/tasks.md

 Add JSON save/load for PageConfig with schema versioning and optimistic concurrency.
 Keep a stable format to ensure deterministic round‑trip.

 - Constraints: metadata‑only logs; no secrets.
-- Finish by verifying storage patterns and SSR notes in `supabase/supabase-js` via `context7`.
+- Finish by verifying storage patterns in `supabase/supabase-js` via `context7`.

 ## Task 12 — Caching (Optional)